FloppaG/firefloppa/docs/for-developers/getting-started.md

 ## Welcome to Web X development!

 {% hint style="info" %}
-Note this is guide is up to date for **B9 ENGINE - v1.2.2** (Napture and B9's version number are synchronized).
+Note this is guide is up to date for **B9 ENGINE - v1.2.2** (Fire Floppa and B9's version number are synchronized).
 If the browser gets a new release, wait for someone to commit / PR an update to the docs ([or make a commit yourself, if you feel like helping](https://github.com/face-hh/webx/tree/master/docs/)).
 {% endhint %}

 ### What we'll see